Physical Properties of Massive Compact Starburst Galaxies with Extreme Outflows: Results

 We discuss in Section~\ref{section:AGN} possible AGN contribution to the line ratios.

 Interestingly, most galaxies in our sample exhibit \ion{[S}{2]}$\lambda\lambda$6717,6731/H$\alpha$ values that are lower than normal star forming galaxies, with 5/9 targets having lower total \ion{[S}{2]} to H$\alpha$ ratios than 99\% of SDSS galaxies.
 We discuss in Sections~\ref{section:composite} and \ref{section:LyC_leak} the possible causes of such low \ion{[S}{2]} to H$\alpha$ ratios.
 The S2-BPT diagram for the narrow flux component (bottom right panel) includes the two galaxies (J1613 and J2118) with SNR high enough to decompose the \ion{[S}{2]} emission line profile in separate narrow and broad components.
 Both the total and narrow \ion{[S}{2]} to H$\alpha$ ratios of these two galaxies agree with those of normal star forming galaxies in the SDSS comparison sample.
+We also include J0106 as the emission lines are fit with a narrow component only.
+The \ion{[S}{2]} to H$\alpha$ ratio for this galaxy is the lowest in our sample and is 0.37 dex lower than 99\% of the DR8 SDSS galaxies of comparable \ion{[O}{3]}/H$\beta$.

 In Fig.~\ref{fig:BPT_Brd} we compare the locations of the line ratios for the narrow and broad components (filled dots and open squares, respectively) in the N2- (left) and S2-BPT (right) diagrams for the galaxies where we identify broad \ion{[O}{3]}, H$\beta$, H$\alpha$, \ion{[N}{2]}, and \ion{[S}{2]} lines.
 In the figure the flux ratios for the narrow and broad components in each galaxy are connected by a line, to ease comparison.
 The broad \ion{[O}{3]}$\lambda$5007/H$\beta$ ratio is routinely higher than the corresponding narrow line ratio, with the sole exception of J0826.
-4/8 galaxies have \ion{[O}{3]}$\lambda$5007/H$\beta$ values for the broad component in the composite region of the N2-BPT diagram, while the ratios for remaining 4 galaxies lie above the theoretical extreme starburst line \citep{kew01}.
+We find that 5/8 galaxies have \ion{[O}{3]}$\lambda$5007/H$\beta$ values for the broad component in the composite region of the N2-BPT diagram, the ratios for J1613 and J2118 lie above the theoretical extreme starburst line \citep{kew01}, and the ratios for J1622 match those of normal star forming galaxies.
 The median \ion{[O}{3]} to H$\beta$ ratio for the narrow and broad components are 0.4 and 0.7, respectively.
-The systematic shift between the \ion{[N}{2]}$\lambda$6583 to H$\alpha$ ratios for the broad and narrow components in our sources is less clear.
-However, the median \ion{[N}{2]} to H$\alpha$ ratio for the narrow and broad components shift slightly higher from 0.7 to 0.9.
+The systematic shift between the \ion{[N}{2]}$\lambda$6585 to H$\alpha$ ratios for the broad and narrow components in our sources is less clear.
+The median \ion{[N}{2]} to H$\alpha$ ratio for the narrow and broad components shift slightly higher from 0.67 to 0.69.